ME-NET-PROJECT/ozone_prediction/README.md

 - **Bi-GRU (Bidirectional Gated Recurrent Unit)**
 - **Ensemble Model** (combination of the above models)

-The evaluation includes multiple performance metrics, including RMSE, MAE, MAPE, and R-squared.
+The evaluation includes multiple performance metrics, including RMSE, MAE and  MAPE.
 The results are saved as CSV files for further analysis.

 ## Requirements